ONLINE REGISTRATION FOR CIVIL SOCIETY IS NOW CLOSED.

 Once this criteria is met, applications are reviewed by the relevant Executive Directors' offices (based on the country where the CSO is based or mainly operates and/or the nationality of the requester) for clearance.
 The Executive Directors have eight working days to review the requests for registration.

 At the end of this process, the participants will be notified of the final decision by the Civil Society Team.
 There is no limit on the number of applicants from a single organization, but each applicant must apply individually.

 CSOs include non-governmental organizations, community groups, labor unions, indigenous peoples movements, faith-based organizations, professional associations, foundations, think tanks, charitable organizations, and other not-for-profit organizations.
-Representatives from the private sector, academia or governmental bodies must apply for accreditation through the "Guests" or other respective registration category as clarified on the main 2016 Annual Meetings website.
+Representatives from the private sector, academia or governmental bodies must apply for accreditation through the "Guests" or other respective registration category as clarified on the main 2017 Spring Meetings website.

 Since the application's approval can take up to 21 days, we encourage CSO representatives to apply early to given themselves enough time to make travel and visa arrangements and to ensure that there is enough time to complete the relevant reviews and clearances.

-If you need a visa to enter the United States, please request registration as soon as possible, noting that the approval of your registration request can take up to three weeks and we will not be able to provide an invitation letter until that process is complete.
+If you need a visa to enter the United States, please request registration as soon as possible, noting that the approval of your registration request can take up to three weeks.
 The World Bank Group and IMF do not assist with the visa application process in United States Consulates as this is the responsibility of each traveler.